Khalid-Elkhidir/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes: Display users and their home directories sorted by users.
 100-empty_casks: Find all empty files and directories in the current directory and all sub-directories.
 101-gifs: List all files with '.gif' extention.
+102-acrostic: Decode acrostic poem by taking the first letter of each line.